 To start the upgrade process follow the installation steps listed in section 2.
 If an existing installation is detected you will be prompted to perform an upgrade by the installer.

-Following a successfully upgrade please flush the system configuration by performing a commit:
+Following a successfull upgrade please flush the system configuration by performing a commit:

 Login to GroundWork 6.1 portal as admin